apixworks/places-api/README.md

     ├── src                     # PHP source code (The App namespace) ├── vendor/                 # Reserved for composer
     ├── resources/              # Documentation reference files
-    ├── .htaccess               # Internal redirect to the public/ directory ├── .gitignore              # Git ignore rules
+    ├── screenshots/            # Postman screenshots on using the API ├── .htaccess               # Internal redirect to the public/ directory ├── .gitignore              # Git ignore rules
     ├── composer.json           # Project dependencies and autoloader